 Hurricane season is important to keep in the back of your mind when scheduling your trip, but it shouldn’t deter you from your Disney planning.
 Peak activity happens from late August through early October.
 However, landlocked Orlando is located in Central Florida, which means it’s unlikely that a hurricane or tropical storm will hit Disney World with full force.
 There have been a few times in the past that Disney has closed all operations due to severe weather, but it’s a rare occasion.

-While you can’t control the wacky weather, you can prepare for it.
+While you can’t control the wacky weather, you can prepare for it and be ready to adapt.
 A bit of rain doesn’t have to dampen the fun!
 In fact, a quick storm usually cools down a hot day and drives away some of the crowds.
 There’s always a silver lining in those pesky storm clouds.
+Finish up an indoor activity and head back outside.
+Keep an eye out for a rainbow!

 Packing for a Rainy Day at Disney World